 - Don’t brush your teeth until an hour after eating/drinking acidic substances.

-- Rinse with mouthwash twice a day.
+- Rinse with a mouthwash twice a day.

 - Floss twice a day.

-- Attend your minimum twice-a-year dental checkup appointments.
+- Attend your minimum twice-a-year dental check-up appointments.

 - Contact your dentist if you face any oral-related problems such as tooth sensitivity, infection, redness of the gums, oral sores, or inflamed gums or cheeks.

-Now that you’re informed about the risks of having excess oral bacteria, know that pancreatic cancer risk has a correlation with oral bacteria, and know ways in which to keep your oral bacteria levels low to ensure risks are lowered, you’re on your way to a healthier set of pearly whites.
+Now that you’re informed about the risks of having excess oral bacteria, know that pancreatic cancer risk has a correlation with oral bacteria, and understand ways in which to keep your oral bacteria levels low to ensure risks are lowered, you’re on your way to a healthier set of pearly whites.